zthun/dalmart/packages/dalmart-mongo/README.md

 # Dalmart Mongo

-This package supplies the implementation for a dalmart layer that connects to a mongo driver database.
+This package supplies the implementation for a dalmart layer that connects to a [mongo](https://www.mongodb.com/) database.

 ## Installation